datarobot-oss/helm-datarobot-plugin/docs/helm-datarobot_images.md

 ### Synopsis

-Helm charts have one shortcoming: they will not let one understand what images are used by specific charts.
-This has been leading to issues when the application works properly in MTSaaS or regression environments where we mount image pull secrets automatically, but when releasing an enterprise version, we end up missing some images.

 DataRobot introduced a custom annotation `datarobot.com/images` to solve this problem.
 This annotation lets chart developers manifest which images are required by the application.
 Those images will be included into enterprise